closertotheend/java-minimalist-convention/README.md

     * Use collections streams, learn how they work and how do the labmdas work.
 They are shorter.

  7. (Arguable!)
 Do not use protected keyword (same for default accessability).
-    * Never had a situation where I have need it.
+    * I have never had a situation where it was useful.
     * Most of the languages does not have such accessability modifiers.
     * IMHO, class should have only internal and external presentation.
 Class is a black box with input and output wires.